cross-solution/YawikDocs/source/modules/core/notifications.rst

 Notifications
 -------------

-YAWIK comes with a notification system which allows to easy set notifcation messages to be displayed to the user regardless, if the request will make a redirect or not.
+YAWIK comes with a notification system to easily display notification messages to the user.
+These messages are persisted in the session and can be retrieved even after a redirection (e.g. Login)

-Notification messages are displayed via a child model which is injected in the layout.
-Therefor they are rendered centralized and are easily changeable.
+Once a message is displayed (rendered), it is removed from the session.

 Controller Plugin
 ^^^^^^^^^^^^^^^^^

+Yawik provides the controller plugin "Notification" (service name "notification") to set notification messages in different namespaces.

-The controller plugin is merely a wrapper for Zend Framework's FlashMessenger.
+It is merely a wrapper for Zend Framework's FlashMessenger.
 It provides own namespaces and shortcut methods to add notifications according to Twitter Bootstrap alert class names.